-This 31 year old man presented to the Emergency Dept. complaining of chest pain, shortness of breath, and nausea.
+This 31-year-old man presented to the Emergency Dept. complaining of chest pain, shortness of breath, and nausea.
 His heart rate on admission was 120 - 130 bpm and irregular, and the monitor showed atrial fibrillation.
 His rate slowed with the administration of diltiazem.
 His 12-lead ECG shows the classic ST elevation of inferior wall M.I. in Leads II, III, and aVF.
-This patient also had JVD, bibasilar rales, orthopnea, and exertional dyspnea, signs of CHF.
-He had no history of acute M.I., CHF, or atrial fibrillation.
-He offered no history of drug use or medications.